fullstack-development/donat-pool-onchain/README.md

 # Compiling Plutus scripts

-For compiling Plutus scripts make sure that you have `compiled` folder in the project root and run `cabal run`.
+For compiling Plutus scripts make sure that you have `compiled` folder in the project root and run `cabal run compile`.

+# Copy compiled scripts to offchain directory

+After scripts will be compiled we can copy them to offchain project:

+`cabal run copy-scripts`